NOAA-GSL/VxIngest/README.md

 ### Running an import job service

-data=/data-ingest/data docker compose run import ./scripts/VXingest_utilities/run-import.sh -c credentials-file -l load directory -t temp_dir -m metrics_directory
+data=/data-ingest/data docker compose run import ./scripts/VXingest_utilities/run-import.sh -c /run/secrets/CREDENTIALS_FILE -l load directory -t temp_dir -m metrics_directory

 The parameters are very similar to the ingest service.
+These directory parameters should be within the supplied data mountpoint relative to the /opt/data mountpoint.

 - The credentials-file specifies cb_host, cb_user, and cb_password.
 - The load directory is where the program will look for the tar files